sakshamtaneja21/JU-notes/Groupdiscussion.md

 ## Tips for GD
-* make a non speaker talk
+* make a non speaker talk.
+* Take a nutral stand
 *